Promo

 Yes, it is one of its strengths.
 EcoFlow rates it under 30 dB at 600 W, roughly the level of a whisper, and reviews confirm very discreet operation.
 That is a real plus for sleeping next to it in a van, in a tent, or using it indoors during an outage.

-Other products in the "Powerful power stations" category
+Other products in the "Versatile power stations" category

 View product